sheila-neves/sheila-neves/README.md

 ### Hi there 👋

-- I’m currently working on Mercado Livre
+- I’m currently working on Mercado Livre and learning GO
-- I’m currently learning GO
 - How to reach me: sheila.neves@mercadolivre.com